slatedocs/slate/source/includes/masterportal/_applications.md

   <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/apps/:id?operation=login</code>

   Login to the provided application.
-You can only be logged on if you have credentials set on your own user and you can only login as your own user.
+You can only login as your own user.
+Thus, you must have credentials set on your own user for the specific application.